Levert, account

 5IE-1880-111, Plaine de la Brie

 Eng. plain in Brie.
 The same title as HD1883/02/26-6.
-Brie lies east-south of Paris, see map.
-Compare: 18xx, Paysage, dr (?), 14×18, A2017/03/25 (iR10;aR3;aR2).
 Compare: HD1883/02/26-108, Meule de blé dans la Brie.

 5IE-1880-112, Cadre d’eaux-fortes

 Eng.: framework with etchings.
+It were at least two etchings.
+I assume it were two.
 Berson refers to the review of Elie de Mont (1880/04/20): ‘Mr. Levert hardly ever regains his sanity unless he is making etchings.’
 Probably he also mentions that Levert is ‘preoccupied with Millet’ (R90I,p302).
-Compare some drawings of Levert that look more like etches: 18xx, Paysage (d’ Denis), drawing (etch ?), 14×18, A2017/03/25 (iR10;aR3;aR2). =?
-HD1883/02/26-64, Bateaux, Ile Saint-Denis;

-In 1883/02/26 there was a posthumes sale of Léopold Levert his works.
+In 1883/02/26 there was a posthumous sale of Léopold Levert his works.
 In the catalogue there were 61 paintings listed (no.1-60bis) and at least 63 drawings and watercolours (=wc/dr=no.61-119 + no.146 containing at least 4 works).
 I rearrange the sequence per location (alphabetical) and per topic.

 Region of Brie: